03

 "Let me go!" she screamed, struggling as hands forced her up.

 The madam laughed, a low, amused sound.
-"Struggle all you want, little bird.
+"Struggle all you want, girl.
 It won't change anything."

 Chandani kicked, twisted, but the woman was stronger.
 With swift, practiced movements, she stripped Chandani of her clothes and shoved the red dress over her trembling body.
 It clung to her uncomfortably, the fabric thin and too revealing.